divanov11/Sticky-Notes-React/README.md

 # Sticky Notes React

-Drag & Drop sticky notes App built with React JS and Appwite
+Drag & Drop sticky notes App built with React JS and Appwite.

+This project is part of a video tutorial which will be posted on the [Free Code Camp](https://www.youtube.com/@freecodecamp) youtube channel.

+Link will be provider here 👉 (LINK) once the video is posted.

 <img src="demo.gif"/>